Roboron3042/Cyberpunk-Neon/README.md

 ### GTK Theme

+There are 3 GTK variants inside the gtk folder.
+The one originally made for this theme was the Materia variant, but you can also install the Numix variant or the Arc Variant.

-Extract Cyberpunk-Neon-GTK.tar.gz into ~/.themes/
+Extract Materia-Cyberpunk-Neon.tar.gz into ~/.themes/

-`tar xzf Cyberpunk-Neon-GTK.tar.gz -C ~/.themes/`
+`tar xzf gtk/Matria-Cyberpunk-Neon.tar.gz -C ~/.themes/`

 An apply the theme via settings (in KDE = Settings -> Appearance - Application Style)

+Note: You can also edit the theme with oomox with the oomox configuration file provided in this repository.

 ### KDE Color Scheme

-Since this color scheme is based on [Materia-Dark](https://github.com/PapirusDevelopmentTeam/materia-kde) you will have to install and use materia-dark theme to fit with gtk theme.
+You can use the KDE color scheme with any theme, as long as they are not kvantum themes.
+But for consistency is better to install [Materia-Dark for KDE](https://github.com/PapirusDevelopmentTeam/materia-kde) (or any of the QT versions of the GTK variants) to fit with gtk theme.

 Next you have to copy CyberpunkNeon.colors to ~/.local/share/color-schemes